SlicerIGT/aigt/README.md

 ## To run Slicer notebooks
 - Install Slicer 4.11 or newer version (later than 2019-09-16 is recommended, for full functionality)
 - Install the *SlicerJupyter* extension for Slicer, and follow the extension user guide to add Slicer as a kernel in Jupyter Notebook (use the *Copy command to clipboard* button and paste it in the active Anaconda environment).
 - If you have a GPU and would like Slicer's TensorFlow to use it, then install CUDA 10.1 and cuDNN 7.6.5.
-GPUs can make training of NN models much faster, but may not make a significant different in using trained models for prediction compared to CPUs.
+GPUs can make training of models much faster, but may not significantly speed up trained models for prediction compared to CPUs.
 - Install additional packages in the Slicer python environment, to be able to run all Slicer notebooks.
 Use the Python console of Slicer to run this command:
 ```
 pip_install("tensorflow opencv-contrib-python")
 ```
-- To run notebooks, start the Anaconda command prompt, navigate to the Notebooks folder of your clone of this repository, and type the `jupyter notebook` command.
+- To run notebooks, start the Anaconda command prompt, navigate to the aigt folder, and type the `jupyter notebook` command.

 # Acquire tracked ultrasound
 - Use the Sequences extension in 3D Slicer to record tracked ultrasound sequences.